Weather of 2010: January 4–5

 In Inner Mongolia, 13 trains were delayed that Monday in Hohhot, the regional capital, according to the Hohhot railway authorities.

 The Met Office issued weather warnings for every region in the UK except the Northern Isles.
 An extreme weather warning was issued for southern areas for overnight snowfall which could bring accumulations from 25 to 40 cm.
 BBC Weather and the Met Office also warned that temperatures in the Highlands of Scotland could drop to -20 C later in the week.
-The Met Office also confirmed that the UK is experiencing the longest prolonged cold spell since December 1981.
+The Met Office also confirmed that the UK was experiencing the longest prolonged cold spell since December 1981.
 The Harrogate district endured over six inches and had been a regular feature on BBC News broadcasts.

 A local record of 48 cm of snow was lying in Aviemore and 3 to 4 ft of snow was recorded within the Cairngorms National Park.
 Most parts of Scotland had further snowfalls during the night of January 4/5.

 Due to shortage of road grit conventionally made from rock salt, road grit was being made by or for road-gritters from cooking-type salt mixed with builders' sand; and the public bought up large amounts of cooking salt and table salt from food shops to put on their paths and drives.
-The Government was reported to have reallocated reserve supplies of road salt and grit from Oxfordshire and Buckinghamshire and sent it to Cumbria and Fife due to the higher priority of even lower salt and grit reserves, along with the greater snow clearance work, according to Radio Oxford.
+The government was reported to have reallocated reserve supplies of road salt and grit from Oxfordshire and Buckinghamshire and sent it to Cumbria and Fife due to the higher priority of even lower salt and grit reserves, along with the greater snow clearance work, according to Radio Oxford.

 A heat wave and/or unforeseen monsoon weather also hit parts of Australia in early 2010.
 Victoria, the scene of horrific bushfires the year before, had a far colder summer, with hot weather arriving more than a month later than usual in 2009.
 August 17 saw a dust storm at Laguna Mar Chiquita as a major drought hit Argentina, and flooding and hailstorms hit southeastern Australia and Queensland in March 2010.
 The lack of winter precipitation in parts of China, however, contributed to a severe drought in the southwest.
-Bolivia, Venezuela, Mali, Mauritania, Morocco and Spain have also seen periods of drought in 2009 and 2010.
+Bolivia, Venezuela, Mali, Mauritania, Morocco and Spain had also seen periods of drought in 2009 and 2010.
 On between May 12 and 26, both Mauritania, the Sénégal River Area and neighboring parts of both Senegal and Mali faced both a drought and famine in 2010.